-How Performance Content can help you thrive in the digital-first economy
+How Ecommerce Content can help you thrive in the digital-first economy

-Few tools have the power to boost a retailer’s online revenue and reputation quite like Performance Content.
+Few tools have the power to boost a retailer’s online revenue and reputation quite like Ecommerce Content.
 The benefits of providing insightful, unique, and useful ecommerce content are vast.
-And as the global retail sector transitions towards a digital-first model, Performance Content is proving increasingly critical to retail success.
+And as the global retail sector transitions towards a digital-first model, Ecommerce Content is proving increasingly critical to retail success.

-Typically, ecommerce Performance Content includes product, category and accommodation descriptions, Amazon A+ content as well as buying, how-to and destination guides; whether written or visual.
+Typically, Ecommerce Content includes product, category and accommodation descriptions, Amazon A+ content as well as buying, how-to and destination guides; whether written or visual.

 1.Boosting your brand’s profile

 Your online reputation is the No. 1 way to improve trust with customers, and in the current climate, useful customer-centric content is becoming more important than ever when it comes to building trust and loyalty.
 Strong content assets, supported by a satisfying user experience, will leave a lasting impression on visitors to your site, elevating your brand reputation, increasing trust, and strengthening sales and revisits.

 Take the example of Proflowers, which created a comprehensive list of 151 Types of Flowers.
 This single article cemented the florist’s reputation as an authoritative resource while generating over 17,000 organic visits a month.

 Putting Ecommerce Content at the heart of your ecommerce offering ensures that the information shoppers receive at the pre-purchase point of the funnel meets the same high standards experienced at all other stages – so you always make a great impression, from the moment customers arrive on your site to the critical, final stages of completing a purchase.